KnowHow2GO Handbook

 Scholarship Grant Work-study Student loan

-You apply for and win an award because of your good grades.
+You get a job at the college cafeteria.
+You apply for and earn money because of your good grades.
 You complete the FAFSA and receive gift money to attend college.
 You borrow money for college that you will have to pay back.

 Visit EducationQuest online!